What is a software licensing API?

 if (client.has_entitlement("pro")) { enable_pro_features(); }

-Beyond saving code, SDKs handle things that are genuinely hard to get right: Ed25519 signature verification for offline licensing, platform-specific device fingerprinting (IOKit UUIDs on macOS, registry GUIDs on Windows, machine-id on Linux), automatic retry with exponential backoff, background re-validation, and clock tamper detection for offline tokens.
+Beyond saving code, SDKs handle things that are genuinely hard to get right: Ed25519 signature verification, machine-file decryption, platform-specific device fingerprinting (IOKit UUIDs on macOS, registry GUIDs on Windows, machine-id on Linux), automatic retry with exponential backoff, background re-validation, and clock tamper detection for offline artifacts.

 The SDK vs raw API question has a clear answer for most developers: use the SDK when one exists for your platform, fall back to raw API calls when it doesn't.